Abibubble/ms4-lead-shot-hazard/TESTING.md

 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Home page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Product Details page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Shopping Bag page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Checkout page.
+* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Order Success page.
 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Profile page.
 * &#128272; Click the Log Out button to log the user out and take them to the Log In page from the Manage Products page.
-* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Log In page.
-* &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Register page.

 * &#128683; Click the Log In button to take the user to the Log In page from the Home page.
 * &#128683; Click the Log In button to take the user to the Log In page from the Log In page.
 * &#128683; Click the Log In button to take the user to the Log In page from the Register page.
+* &#128683; Click the Log In button to take the user to the Log In page from the Product Details page.
+* &#128683; Click the Log In button to take the user to the Log In page from the Shopping Bag page.
+* &#128683; Click the Log In button to take the user to the Log In page from the Checkout page.
+* &#128683; Click the Log In button to take the user to the Log In page from the Order Success page.

 * &#128683; Click the Register button to take the user to the Register page from the Home page.
 * &#128683; Click the Register button to take the user to the Register page from the Log In page.
 * &#128683; Click the Register button to take the user to the Register page from the Register page.
+* &#128683; Click the Register button to take the user to the Register page from the Product Details page.
+* &#128683; Click the Register button to take the user to the Register page from the Shopping Bag page.
+* &#128683; Click the Register button to take the user to the Register page from the Checkout page.
+* &#128683; Click the Register button to take the user to the Register page from the Order Success page.

 ---